tlex-web/sanitize-csv/README.md

-# CLI Application to sanitize CSV files from duplicate delimiters
+# CLI application to sanitize CSV files from duplicate delimiters

 How to use this application?